 Study

 You use knowledge skills such as arcana, history, nature, and religion to study your surroundings.
 If anything relevant to those skills is encountered, you may make the relevant skill check.
+Characters with the Sage background may study as a second exploration activity.

 Track